libxsmm/parlooper/README.md

     brgemm_tpp(&A[i_m][i_k][0][0], &B[i_n][i_k][0][0], &C[i_n][i_m][0][0], &brcount);
   });
 ```
 Note that the user's code is extremely simple since it merely defines in a *declarative* way the computational loop-nest and the desired computation as a function of the 3 logical indices and TPP.
 At runtime, by providing proper *loop_string* parameter one could get complex parallel loop nest implementation which is JITed by PARLOOPER without any changes in the user code.
-For example the PARLOOPER generated code with a *loop_string* **bcaBCb** would be equivalent to:
+For example the PARLOOPER-generated code with a *loop_string* **bcaBCb** would be equivalent to:
 ```
 #pragma omp parallel
 {